abogdanova/SwarmGE/README.md

 1. a new grammar file specific to your problem,
 2. a new fitness function (if you don't want to use a previously existing one), and
 3. if you are doing supervised learning then you may also need to add some new datasets.

+A template for new fitness functions is provided in `fitness.base_ff_classes.ff_template`.
+This template allows for new fitness functions to be easily and quickly created in an easily compatible and extensible manner.

 *__NOTE__ that it may be beneficial to create a __new parameters file__ for any new problem.*